As always, thanks for watching.

 Using smart objects to apply multiple strokes nondestructively

-In this tutorial, we'll be using smart objects in Photoshop® to apply the same layer style multiple times to a single layer, which would otherwise would be a convoluted process to do in a non-destructive way.
+In this tutorial, we'll be using smart objects in Photoshop® to apply

 Thanks for watching.